 Constructionline, a pre-qualification register for construction-related firms in the UK, has been working with the CRE to include the new guidelines in their processes.
-It now includes the questions marked $\star$ in the compulsory section A of its prequalification questionnaire.
-More detailed questions, similar to the other questions in this model, are included in section B. Constructionline encourages its registered firms to complete section B questions.
+It now includes the questions marked \star in the compulsory section A of its pre-qualification questionnaire.
+More detailed questions, similar to question 4(b) in this model, are included in section B. Constructionline encourages its registered firms to complete section B questions.
 The information supplied is then scanned so that public authority clients can view it free of charge.